sman591/homebridge-lg-thinq-ac/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **LG Air Conditioner Model**
-Please provide your model here.
+Please provide your A/C model here.
+If the unit successfully paired to Homekit, please also include the "Model" listed in the accessory's settings.

 **Describe the bug**
 A clear and concise description of what the bug is.